ASIMALWABEL/papers/journal.md

 # Instrumentation
 The Aerosol Mass Spectrometer is described in Allen et al 2003.

+# Results
+Our simulations did a good job of reproducing the measurements.
+This means we think we understand what's going on.
+This addresses somewhat question X from the introduction.

 # Conclusions
 We have made great inroads into understanding the mechanism of particle formation, referred to as question X in the introduction.
 As always, there are unanswered questions, for which we should definitely receive further funding.